wxwern/cs2103t-tp/docs/UserGuide.md

 * `--ascending` - The specified flag will sort in ascending order.
 * `--descending` - The specified flag will sort in descending order.

-If neither `--ascending` or `--descending` are provided, the list will be sorted in ascending order by default.
+* If neither `--ascending` or `--descending` are provided, the list will be sorted in ascending order by default.

-Neither `--ascending` nor `--descending` may be specified if the flag is `--none`.
+* Neither `--ascending` nor `--descending` may be specified if the flag is `--none`.

-Sorting will work even if no <span class="jobby-data-class">Contacts</span> or <span class="jobby-data-class">Job Applications</span> exist.
+* Sorting will work even if no <span class="jobby-data-class">Contacts</span> or <span class="jobby-data-class">Job Applications</span> exist.
 In that case, nothing will happen.

 ##### Sample demonstration
 * To order your <span class="jobby-data-class">Job Applications</span> by order of earliest deadline, you can use the command `sort --by`.
+* In the Application Details section of Jobby, you should see your <span class="jobby-data-class">Job Applications</span> now ordered by most urgent deadline.

 ![Sort Deadline](images/sort_deadline.png)